MasterKale/SimpleWebAuthn-homepage/docs/advanced/server/pqc-ml-dsa-support.md

 ## Requesting ML-DSA passkeys

+When the runtime supports ML-DSA-44 for signature verification, [`generateRegistrationOptions()`](packages/server.md#1-generate-registration-options) will **automatically include ML-DSA-44** as the most preferred algorithm in the default list of [passkey public key credential algorithms](https://w3c.github.io/webauthn/#dom-publickeycredentialcreationoptions-pubkeycredparams).
+Note that this behavior will **not** overwrite the value of `supportedAlgorithmIDs` if it is set when calling `generateRegistrationOptions()`.

-To request registration of ML-DSA passkeys, first define an array of [COSE algorithm IDs](https://www.iana.org/assignments/cose#algorithms) sorted from most preferred to least preferred.
+To request the use of other PQC algorithms, like ML-DSA-65 and/or ML-DSA-87, first define an array of [COSE algorithm IDs](https://www.iana.org/assignments/cose#algorithms) sorted from most preferred to least preferred.
 For ease of use, the `COSEALG` enum exported from `@simplewebauthn/server/helpers` contains many common algorithm IDs in a more readable format than their numeric values:

 ```ts
 import { COSEALG } from '@simplewebauthn/server/helpers';